thierry7100/BoxGenerator/README.md

  When all parameters are set, click on apply and a box will be created.
 This box is enclosed in an inkscape group.
 Each element in a group has an id (top, bottom, side) which explain which piece is, but this should be straight forward.

+###Software installation
+First locate your inkscape extension directory, this directory is listed at Edit > Preferences > System: User extensions.
+First you have to choose your language.
+If you select english, copy all files ending with 'en.inx' in your inkscape extension directory.
+If you prefer french, choose files ending with 'fr.inx'.
+Then copy the program files (with an .py extension) also in your inkscape extension directory.
+After a restart of Inkscape, these new extensions should appear in the menu extensions/Fablab

+Enjoy !
+If you have issues, let me know.